JackConnolly/Group-23/README.md

 This project Clue is a murder mystery board game.
 @since 03-13-19

-In order to run this program you must download the master branch zip file and run the file through a command line prompt/ terminal.
+In order to run this program you must download the Demo 3 branch zip file and run the file through a command line prompt/ terminal.

-You must compile PanePlay.java ex of compiling: javac PanePlay.java

-Then run the PanePlay file
-ex of running the program: java PanePlay
+For text based version:
+-Unzip file, and compile using javac *.java
+-run using 'TextBoard' java file

+For GUI version:
+-Unzip file, and compile using javac *.java
+-run using 'BoardGUI' java file

 Once the program is able to run, rules will be called on the command line prompt, therefore you must read these to understand the game.
-Objective of the game as of this version is to get to either of the 6 rooms to find the room in which the murder happened. (as of this version it is set to be The office).
+Objective of the game as of this version is to get to either of the 6 rooms, then suspect or accuse a player and weapon.
+If player one accuses, and player one is wrong, player two wins.
+If player one accuses, and is right, player one wins.

 Built with:
 Java